 Director, Duke Cancer Care Research Program

 I am conducting research that explores how cancer survivors can live a healthy life both physically and mentally.
 Depression impacts about 20 to 25 percent of cancer patients, and heart disease is correlated with depression.

 We are working to improve the psychological and quality of life issues for cancer patients, which may also partially lower their risk of heart disease.
 We also believe that exercise may play a role in improving the quality of life in cancer patients.

 A major advantage that the Duke Cancer Institute has over many other cancer centers is that we have researchers from a wide variety of departments collaborating with each other.
 While cardiology and oncology appear at first glance to be unrelated, it has become increasingly more evident that the two are intertwined.

 Studies have found that drugs that help cancer patients fight their disease can also increase the risk of heart problems later.
 We need to understand why this happens.
 More importantly, we need to understand how we can protect our cancer patients from developing heart problems.

 Duke is fortunate to have outstanding faculty members who are experts in oncology and in cardiology.
-We have consistently ranked among the top 10 in both specialties by U.S.News & World Report.
+We have consistently ranked among the nation's best in both specialties by U.S.News & World Report.